On complemented copies of the space $c_0$ in spaces $C_p(X,E)$: Abstract

 \section{Abstract}

 We study the question for which Tychonoff spaces $X$ and locally convex spaces $E$ the space $C_p(X,E)$ of continuous $E$-valued functions on $X$ contains a complemented copy of the space $(c_0)_p=\{x\in\mathbb{R}^\omega\colon x(n)\to0\}$, both endowed with the pointwise topology.
 We provide a positive answer for a vast class of spaces, extending classical theorems of Cembranos, Freniche, and Doma\'nski and Drewnowski, proved for the case of Banach and Fr\'echet spaces $C_k(X,E)$.
-For given infinite Tychonoff spaces $X$ and $Y$, using the results of Henriksen and Woods and analysing relations between the space $C_p(X,C_p(Y))$ and the space $SC_p(X\times Y)$ of separately continuous real-valued functions on the product $X\times Y$, we show that $C_p(X,C_p(Y))$ contains a complemented copy of $(c_0)_p$ if and only if any of the spaces $C_p(X)$ and $C_p(Y)$ contains such a subspace.
-This approach applies also to show that, contrary to the case of the compact-open topology, for every infinite compact spaces $X$ and $Y$ the space $C_p(X\times Y)$ cannot be mapped onto the space $C_p(X,C_p(Y))$ by a continuous linear operator.
+Also, for given infinite Tychonoff spaces $X$ and $Y$, we show that $C_p(X,C_p(Y))$ contains a complemented copy of $(c_0)_p$ if and only if any of the spaces $C_p(X)$ and $C_p(Y)$ contains such a subspace.